Every Child a Graduate: Improving High School Graduation

 Q. What happens when a student is credit deficient because they missed a lot of school due to illness or they transferred from another district?

 A. Every student is assigned to a graduation “cohort” upon entering a Wisconsin high school for the first time.
-This cohort is used to calculate the 4-year and 6-year adjusted cohort rates.
+This cohort is used to calculate the 4-year, 5-year, and 6-year adjusted cohort rates.
 Assignment to a cohort is based on two factors:

 - School year of student’s first high school enrolment period in a Wisconsin school (ISES Year End records), and

-The new 4-year and 6-year adjusted cohort rates change the graduation rates published for schools and districts as well as their accountability goals.
+The adjusted cohort graduation rates changed the calculations published for schools and districts as well as the accountability goals.
 They do not change school board policy related to student graduation requirements.
 The student graduates when he/she meets requirements available under Wisconsin statute.

 Q. The four-year rate only counts “on time” graduates.
 What about students who have an IEP for five or six years in high school?

 A. All states are required to report graduation results using a standardized calculation: the four-year adjusted cohort rate.
-Wisconsin will begin reporting this rate early in 2011 for the 2010 graduation class, and will begin using the rate as part of accountability calculations in 2011 12.
-In addition, Wisconsin will use an extended-year rate (i.e., the current calculation) through 2011 12, when the six-year adjusted cohort rate becomes available.
-Most students who take longer than four-years to complete high school are counted in the extended or six-year adjusted cohort rates.
+Wisconsin began reporting this rate early in 2011 for the 2010 graduation cohort, and used the rate as part of the 2011-12 accountability calculations.
+Most students who take longer than four-years to complete high school are counted in the extended, six-year adjusted cohort rates (all students graduating in 6 years or less).

 Q. How does the new graduation rate affect students who take more than four years to graduate?